6 Signs It’s Time for Your Child to Get a Phone

 If your kid has developed healthy habits by this point, they may be ready for a phone.
 Watch to see if they have good social skills with other kids, spend time outside, and enjoy eating various foods.
 If they’re developing good habits early on, you’ll be more confident that they’re ready for a phone.

 Just keep in mind that there will come a time when your child is ready for a first phone.
 Look for the signs and be prepared.
-When they’re ready to handle the responsibility, take time to communicate your expectations about how the new phone will be used … in writing.
+When they’re ready to handle the responsibility, communicate your expectations about how the new phone will be used … in writing.